AztecProtocol/engineering-designs/docs/prover-submission-cost/prd.md

 > [!WARNING]
 > **Multi-proof commentary**
 > With the nature of the multi-proofs splitting rewards between all submitters and only paying out after.
-We won't know if there is profit or not until ahead of time.
+We won't know ahead of time if there is profit or not.

 # Requirements